iann/website/_posts/2012-02-28-Amazon-Prime.md

 >92% of Prime members plan to renew their membership.

 I love Amazon Prime.
-For someone who is busy and has no time to shop around or go to stores even it is a perfect companion.
+For someone who is busy and has no time to shop around or go to stores it is a perfect companion.
 I buy everything I can through Amazon and I want to buy more -- ahem -- [Amazon Fresh]("http://fresh.amazon.com/") come to Boston.
 Please.